redhat-et/ai-observability/rhelai/README.md

 ### Start Valkey and Grafana

-All that's required to view system metrics in Grafana is to run `Valkey` and `Grafana`.
+All that's required to view system metrics in RHEL AI is to run `Valkey` and `Grafana`.
 To keep the number of packages required to install minimal, Valkey and Grafana run with podman managed by systemd.
 In future releases of RHEL AI, Valkey & Grafana rpms could be added to the base OS image.
 This would avoid needing place the below systemd unit files.
 View the [valkey unit file](./valkey-service/valkey.service) and the [grafana unit file](./grafana-service/grafana.service)